0xPhaze/upgrade-scripts/README.md

 If we re-run the script now, it will deploy a new implementation, perform the upgrade for our proxy and update the contract addresses in `deploy-latest.json`.

 ## Extra Notes

+### Running on Mainnet
+If not running on a testnet, adding `CONFIRM_DEPLOYMENT=true CONFIRM_UPGRADE=true forge ...` might be necessary.
+This is an additional safety measure.

 ### Testing with Upgrade Scripts